issarush/workshop-graphql-netflix/README.md

 <!--- STARTEXCLUDE --->
-#  Netflix Clone using Astra DB and GraphQL (Datastax Dev Workshop)
+#  Netflix Clone using Astra DB and GraphQL

 <!--- ENDEXCLUDE --->